afbrandt/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 <div class="action"></div>
 Click on *Home* and then press *Enter* and rename to `Dashboard`

-Great your Table View is now connected to tabelView variable in `NotesViewController`.
+Great your Table View is now connected to tableView variable in `NotesViewController`.
 So Hit run!

-Oh it looks exactly the same, well you havn't added any data and before it can display anything the tableView needs a data source and also requires delegate functions to be setup before it will run.
+Oh it looks exactly the same, well you haven't added any data and before it can display anything the tableView needs a data source and also requires delegate functions to be setup before it will run.

 **Data Source**